 - Caramel Topping - The caramel topping for Tan Square is super simple and made of butter, golden syrup, and condensed milk.
 I also added in a little salt and vanilla to add depth of flavour.
 You cook it together until smooth and then pour it over the base.

-Tan Square is extremely easy to make, and it comes together all in one go.
+Tan Slice is extremely easy to make, and it comes together all in one go.
 There is no par-baking of the crust or cooling of the caramel topping needed.